I. Do Not Change Jobs or Become Self-Employed

 X. Do Not Co-Sign a Loan For Anyone

-Raising your debt to income ratio by co-signing on (any) loan can reduce the "amount of home/condo" you are able to afford.
+Raising your debt to income ratio by co-signing on (any) loan can reduce the "amount of home/condo" you can afford.
 Don't co-sign until you talk to your loan officer first.

 Remember, lenders don't like change.
 Keep your entire financial picture as consistent as possible from loan application to closing to ensure a smooth transaction.